magicWiss/Language-Detection/README.md

 ANSWER

  There are many ways models could be handled in this scenario.
- The first way is to offer diffrent models for diffrent requirements.
-For example, if a customers  prioritize quality over speed, more sophisticated  models could be used, such as Transformer.
+ The first way is to offer different models for different requirements.
+For example, if a customer prioritize quality over speed, more sophisticated  models could be used, such as Transformer.
- On the other hand customers with time constraints and the need for fast inference, i would offer smaller models like SMT or RNNs.
+ On the other hand, customers with time constraints and the need for fast inference, i would offer smaller models like SMT or RNNs.

  Another way could be fine-tuning the models to the specific requirements of the customers.